Water & Strategic Programs Manager

 As Weeds coordinator, Greg works with all stakeholders across the region to co-ordinate the implementation of the high priority actions identified in the Weed Action Plan for the Northern NRM Region.
 Education and awareness and regional co-ordination to ensure best practice weed management is the focus.
 Support will also be provided for community groups and land managers to undertake effective on-ground weed control.

-Alison’s role is to coordinate projects and activities that support the regional landcare and sustainable agriculture community and care groups across northern Tasmania.
-Alison completed a Bachelor of Social Science at Charles Sturt University and has since has worked in the capacity of engaging community in NRM for more than 14 years.
+Alison’s role is to work closely with the community and other stakeholders to facilitate their involvement in NRM activities.
+Her key functions include project development, facilitation and management of biodiversity focussed projects in the northern region.
+Alison completed a Bachelor of Social Science at Charles Sturt University and has since worked in the capacity of engaging community in NRM for more than 14 years.

 Regional Landcare Faciliator